rodv92/PLETSC/README.md

 then if the first byte is xFF. the next byte is the RLE separator, and next is the absent byte above which all ascii chars in the stream before BWT were shifted down, so that xFF is free. xFF is the bwt EOF.

 - And finally a huffmann encoding that will be trained on averaged binary files states from the second pass.
-It's compression efficiency is expected to be significantly reduced since RLE took care of repeating chars over a number of 4 repetitions, but should still be useful, some repetitions are < 4, some repetitions are disjointed, etc...
+Its compression efficiency is expected to be reduced since RLE took care of repeating chars over a number of 4 repetitions, but should still be useful, some repetitions are < 4, some repetitions are disjointed, etc...

-  (file with the huffmann tree is huffmann_final_pass.bin)
+TODO : make the last pass huffmann tree adaptive :

-- Creating a preamble containing separators (to use in third and fourth stages) to use for decompression as well as various other informations required to decompress.
+It should follow the shift of ASCII codes down in third stage just before BWT.
+Since we have the unused char information in the header, this should be trivial and improve compression somewhat.
+The highest gain would be if the unused char is really low in the ascii table, which should not happen, as these reflect super frequent tokens. ex ASCII code x01 = 'the' in count1_w.txt would probably be used and show after pass 2.
+This would mainly help for 'pathological' texts/messages.

+The file with the huffmann tree for the final pass is "huffmann_final_pass.bin" it has been trained on a really limited number of second pass data, so there is room to get less context sensitive (more averaged) results.

 # Performance :

-It offers a good compression ratio (between 2.6 and 3.0+), That is, Sizes in % of ORIGINAL size of around 33% to 38%, mainly depending on the lexical complexity or lexical archaism of the source text, and presence of unkwnown or misspelled words.
+It offers a good compression ratio (between 2.6 and 3.4+), That is, sizes in % of ORIGINAL size of around 29% to 38%, mainly depending on the lexical complexity or lexical archaism of the source text, and presence of unkwnown or misspelled words.

 A higher lexical complexity, or archaic texts, that is, if the input text uses less common words – based on current usage – (2023), will yield lower compression ratios.